ScienceComputing/Python_Programming/Data_Structure_Algorithm/Queue.md

 - First-In First-Out: first inserted item is the first to be removed
 - Head and tail: the beginning and the end of the queue
 - Enqueue: as in stacks, the item can only be inserted at the end of the queue
-- Dequeue: unlike stacks, the item can only removed from the end of the queue
+- Dequeue: unlike stacks, the item can only removed from the head of the queue
 - Other types of queues: doubly ended queues; circular queues; priority queues
 - Applications: 1) printing task; 2) applications where the order of requests matters (e.g., concert ticket; taxi service)